Celebrity Karaoke Club

 Celebrity Karaoke Club is a British reality television singing show in which celebrities sing karaoke in hope of being crowned champion.
 It began on 23 September 2020 on ITV2.

 The first series was won by Scarlett Moffatt.
 The show was renewed for a second series and a special edition featuring drag queens and kings in 2021, and the show began airing nightly instead of weekly.
 The second series began on 5 July 2021 and was won by AJ Odudu, whilst the Drag edition was won by Trinity The Tuck.
 The show was renewed for a third series which began airing on 6 June 2022, after the premiere of Love Island and was won by Kaz Kamwi.
+On 27 April 2023, ITV axed the show after four series.

 Format

 A group of celebrities are brought together in a karaoke bar in London.
 Seven celebrities enter on the first night.
 They first compete in a solo round where they select a song from the playlist which has a different theme each week.
 Following this, they sing a duet with another celebrity.
 When there is an odd number of celebrities left in the club, a special guest usually accompanies the celebrity on stage to duet one of their own songs.
 At the end of the evening each celebrity votes for who they think was the best and worst performer, the two worst performers compete in a Karaoke Clash and the remaining celebrities choose who is eliminated.
 The following week, the eliminated celebrity is replaced by one or more new celebrities who are also eligible to be crowned karaoke champion.